There are four things I pray for myself most every day:

 I can’t make someone grow or cause someone to become a Christian.
 I can plant and water but God makes it happen, “What then is Apollos?
 What is Paul?
 Servants through whom you believed, as the Lord has assigned to each.
 I planted, Apollos watered, but God gave the growth.
 So neither he who plants nor he who waters is anything, but only God who gives the growth.” ~ I Corinthians 3:5-7 (ESV).

-I don’t want what someone else is has.
+I don’t want what someone else is or has.
 I don’t want what God is doing through and for someone else.
 By his grace, I want to be content with what he is doing right now, right here, in and through me…nothing more and nothing less.
 I don’t want envy or jealousy, flowing out of comparing, to be a slap in the face of the one who has called me and put me where I am.

 After 45 years of vocational Christian ministry I am finally starting to understand what true biblical contentment is all about.
 I hope it doesn’t take you that long.